KareemSalem7/personal_website/README.md

 # Personal Project Website
-This is a personal project website showcasing my portfolio, projects, and other relevant information.
-The website is designed to provide an overview of my skills, experiences, and accomplishments.
+Personal website showcasing my skills, portfolio and a little about me as a software developer.

 ## Technologies Used
 - CSS/HTML